binkley/tw-generics-kata/README.md

 ## Goal

-Write a conversion class to change currencies, like at the foreign currency desk at an airport.
+Write a conversion class to change currencies, like at the foreign currency desk of an airport.
 Avoid hard-coding any particular currency class in the converter.

+Remember: Your "exchange desk" will need to know exchange rates (try https://www.google.com/search?q=USD+to+INR for example rates), but *not* look them up in real-time!

 Assume the current dollar to rupee rate is today's market rate (ask Google, "dollar to rupee").